xackery/thj-wiki/content/teleport.md

 ---
-titl Tearel Teleport Locations
+title: Teleport Unlocks
 ---

 Tearel in the bazaar can be used to teleport to various destinations for a fee.
-You unlock them by visiting certain areas within each zone.
+You unlock them account wide by visiting certain areas within each zone.

+> [!note]
+> Creating a new character that starts in a provided zone will unlock it too!

 The list of zones Tearel can teleport to are: